rkapl123/DBAddin/docs/README.md

 Explanation:
 *   `ConfigName`**N**: freely definable name for your environment (e.g. Production or your database instance)
 *   `ConstConnString`**N**: the standard connection string used to connect to the database
+*   `preferODBCconnString`**N**: in case of an ODBC-Alternative part in the second part, this decides whether to prefer the ODBC-Alternative.
+This only works in DBListFetch, DBRowFetch and DBSetQuery.
 *   `ConfigStoreFolder`**N**: all config files (*.xcl) under this folder are shown in a hierarchical manner in "load config"
 *   `ConnStringSearch`**N**: part to be searched for replacement within the standard connection string in DBSetQuery
 *   `ConnStringReplace`**N**: replacement for above